konstantinnovation/customize/README.md

 curl -LO https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Italic.ttf
 curl -LO https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Bold%20Italic.ttf
 fc-cache -f -v
-echo "Remember: exit zsh after install if part of a larger script" wait 1 sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)" -y
+sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)" -y
 ```

-After this change the font in your terminal to Meslo LGS NF
+Restart your terminal emulator then change the font in your terminal to Meslo LGS NF

 # add ~/bin to your path

+In your bashrc, you can edit your PATH, or run this command:

+`export PATH=$HOME/bin:$PATH`

-Only do this if you installed oh-my-zsh, otherwise you can do this step manually
+If you installed oh-my-zsh, you can do the following instead:

 ```
 sed -zi 's|# If you come from bash you might have to change your $PATH.|# If you come from bash you might have to change your $PATH.\nexport PATH=$HOME/bin:$PATH|g' ~/.zshrc
 ```